 A bike and a few secrets

-As children, we always got the Thomas cycles for Santa Claus.
-There was a good tea in the evening - or just another - and we all ate Thomas wheel bites with butter, "says Christl Höger.
-It was already a few years ago that Christl was still curious at home in Weerberg and happily waiting for Nicholas.
-This "good man" with his always impressive authority has not only awakened respect in her, but also an anticipation on the palate - just this very special.
-"Between Gingerbread, nuts and tangerines the Thomas bicycling are located.
-When I eat today, the memory comes back, "she says.
+As children, we always got the Thomas Radeln for St. Nicholas.
+There it has given in the evening a good - or just once another - tea and we have all eaten Thomasradeln with butter", tells Christl Höger.
+It was a few years ago that Christl was still waiting excitedly and joyfully for St. Nicholas at home in Weerberg.
+This "good man" with his always impressive authority not only aroused respect in her, but also an anticipation in her palate - just that very special one.
+"Between gingerbread, nuts and tangerines, the Thomas radishes are located.
+When I eat them today, the memory comes back," she says.

-Who wants to describe his comforting home or the most beautiful pages of childhood, often does that with certain tastes.
-The palate must already be a kind of sensitive memory memory, a small charm is able to bring images to life that are as individual as the people and their stories themselves.
-The Thomas Cradles are able to trigger this beautiful film only in the silver region.
-They are neither in the upper nor in the lower country, only here they are known.
-"We used to buy the Thomas bikes in the bakery in Kolsass.
-When she locked up, I did it myself, "says Christl.
+Whoever wants to describe his cozy home or the most beautiful sides of childhood, does so not infrequently with certain tastes.
+The palate must be already a kind of sensitive memory memory, can make a small stimulus nevertheless pictures alive, which are as individual as humans and their stories themselves.
+The Thomasradeln are only able to trigger this beautiful film in the Silver Region.
+They do not exist in the Oberland or the Unterland, only here they are known.
+"We used to buy the Thomasradeln at the bakery in Kolsass.
+When that closed, I made them myself," says Christl.

-If you, like the farmer's wife at the Nockhof high above Terfens, stick to the culinary order that the calendar at the end of each year describes around Schwaz and which, among other things, states that the Migala should not experience Advent, the next step is the Thomas cycles.
-Christl Höger reveals her secret and makes it possible for today's children to collect similar memories as they did at the Weerberg back then.
+If you stick to the culinary order, like the farmer's wife at the Nockhof high above Terfens, which the calendar at the end of each year around Schwaz specifies and which says, among other things, that the Migala must not experience Advent, the Thomasradeln are next.
+Their secret Christl Höger reveals and thus makes it possible that the children of today may collect similar memories as they did back then on the Weerberg.

-Christl knows what the mass that lovingly presses her finger into the bowl promises.
-There he is currently pulling, the Thomasradel dough, and he has not yet the right consistency.
-She does not see that, she feels it and says: "You can push him in twice."
-This is what makes him that fine.
-And that's why the consistency of the Thomas bobs, which are to be formed from the dough and baked, is even more delicious.
+Christl knows what the mass, which she lovingly presses with her finger into the bowl, promises.
+There it pulls straight, the Thomasradel dough, and it does not have yet the correct consistency.
+She doesn't see that, she feels it, and says, "It's okay to press it in twice."
+That makes it more fine-pored.
+And that makes the consistency of the Thomasradeln, which are to be formed from the dough and baked, even more delicious.

-A classic yeast dough is the basis of these biking.
-Anise is the defining, but not intrusive spice.
-"And I still add lemon peel and, above all, a bit of curdling.
-That is my secret.
-The lemon peel is a flavor enhancer and the pot is responsible for the fineness.
-They stay juicier for longer, "says Christl.
+A classic yeast dough is the basis of these radeln.
+Anise is the defining, but not intrusive, spice used.
+"And I add lemon peel and above all a bissl curd.
+That's my secret.
+The lemon peel is a flavor enhancer and the curd is responsible for the fineness.
+That's where they stay juicy longer," Christl knows.

-She calls the dough "baby" and only when it pleases her fingers, the baby is allowed to serve its purpose.
-In the whirlwind of a skilled woman, Christl forms two strands, cuts off small pieces and forms them again into almost 30 centimeters long noodles.
-"If the dough is a bit stubborn and does not want to, then I'll leave it for a bit," she says.
+The dough she calls "baby" and only when it pleases her fingers, the baby may be fed to its destination.
+With the lightning speed of an expert, Christl shapes two strands from it, cuts off small pieces and shapes these in turn into noodles just under 30 centimeters long.
+"If the dough is a bit stubborn and doesn't want it, I leave it for a bit," she says.

 Scherzerl for the treasure

-Earlier, the Thomas cyclists were eaten on Thomastag (December 21) - hence the name.
-At some point, the Thomastag was moved to the 3rd of July and somehow the bicycles, which were named after the saint, must have "slipped" a few days forward - to the Nicholas.
-Between his day, the 6th of December, and Christmas, many traditional delicacies are prepared, which are then happily transformed into "hip gold" on every occasion.
-A special feature, however, also has a fixed date such as the Migala or the Thomas Cycle.
-"The tents.
-It was always cut on Stefanitag, the 26th of December.
-Scherzerl got the treasure, "says Christl.
+Early the Thomasradeln were eaten on Thomas Day (December 21) - hence the name.
+At some point, St. Thomas Day was moved to July 3, and somehow the Radeln, named after the saint, must have "slipped" forward a few days - toward St. Nicholas.
+Between his day, December 6, and Christmas, many goodies are traditionally prepared, which are then also turned into "hip gold" with much joy at every opportunity.
+However, one special feature has just as fixed a date as the Migala or the Thomas Radeln.
+"The tenting.
+It was always cut on St. Stephen's Day, December 26.
+The Scherzerl got the treasure," knows Christl.

-From Migala to Thomas cycles and camping - the days of special pleasures are guaranteed for Christl and her family.
-"You should not always get it all year round," she says.
-Right.
+From the Migala to the Thomasradeln to camping - the days of special joys are sure Christl and her family.
+"After all, you shouldn't always, get everything all year round," she says.
+True.